Hitachi ID Access Certifier -- included in Hitachi ID Identity Manager -- enables organizations to review and clean up security entitlements with:

 - Scheduled delegation of approval responsibility from unavailable to alternate approvers.

-- Checking authorizers' out-of-office status and pre-emptively escalating requests if an OOO message has been set.
+- Checking authorizers' out-of-office status and pre-emptively escalating requests if an out-of-office (OOO) message has been set.

 - Allowing authorizers to approve or reject requests from their mobile phone (from any location, at any time, without a VPN).